 The liver is an important organ with many functions, including the digestion and conversion of nutrients, the removal of toxic substances from the blood, and the storage of vitamins and minerals.
 Because the liver works to rid the body of so many different substances, it is susceptible to damage from many different sources.
-An abnormally functioning liver has rapid and widespread effects.
 Liver disease results in inflammation, known as hepatitis.
 If untreated, this can lead to loss of function as healthy liver cells are replaced by scar tissue.
 Diseases elsewhere in the body can also affect the liver’s function.

 Fortunately, liver disease can be effectively managed and progression limited.
-Many dogs go on to live happily, years after their diagnosis.
-Proper nutrition and continuous dialogue with your veterinarian are key to managing your dog’s liver disorder.
+Many cats go on to live happily years after their diagnosis.
+Proper nutrition and continuous dialogue with your veterinarian are key to managing your cat’s liver disorder.

-Factors that increase your dog’s likelihood of developing liver disease include:
+Factors that increase your cat’s likelihood of developing liver disease include:

-Age: Several diseases, including liver dysfunction, are common in geriatric dogs.
+Age: Several diseases, including liver dysfunction, are common in geriatric cats.

-Medications and chemicals: Medications containing acetaminophen can damage the liver in dogs.
+Medications and chemicals: Medications containing acetaminophen can damage the liver in cats.

 - Poor or loss of appetite